 What does the program offer?

-- building links with key agencies/groups in community to achieve young people's goals
+- Build links with key agencies/groups in community to achieve young people's goals

-- robust series of group work sessions covering topics such as sustaining a successful tenancy; accessing and sustaining employment, education, training; personal and social development; citizenship and participation
+- Robust series of group work sessions cover topics such as sustaining a successful tenancy; accessing and sustaining employment, education, training; personal and social development; citizenship and participation

-- utilising and valuing young people's skills and experiences as contributors and facilitators to the Living Skills Program
+- Utilise and value young people's skills and experiences as contributors and facilitators to the Living Skills Program

-- connecting young people as meaningful participants (capacity building) with their local communities through employment, education, personal and citizen opportunities
+- Connect young people as meaningful participants (capacity building) with their local communities through employment, education, personal and citizen opportunities

-- joint initiatives with local community groups and agencies
+- Link to local communities through partnerships, community capacity building activities and joint initiatives with community groups and agencies

 How can young people enter this program?